GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A programming systems product takes about nine times as much effort as the component programs written separately for private use.
+> ### Software is usually expected to be modified over the course of its productive life.
+The process of converting one correct program into a different correct program is extremely challenging.
 >
-> ~ *Fred Brooks*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts